gacetta/notes/cssGrid.md

 ### ALIGN ALL ITEMS HORIZONTALLY: JUSTIFY-ITEMS
 _grid container property_

-If `justify-self` is used to adjust the alignment of a single item, then the CSS property `justify-items` adjusts the alignment of all items in the CSS grid.
+If `justify-self` is used to adjust the horizontal alignment of a single item, then the CSS property `justify-items` adjusts the horizontal alignment of all items in the CSS grid.

 ### ALIGN ALL ITEMS VERTICALLY: ALIGN-ITEMS
 _grid container property_

-If `align-self` is used to adjust the alignment of a single item, then the CSS property `align-items` adjusts the alignment of all items in the CSS grid.
+If `align-self` is used to adjust the vertical alignment of a single item, then the CSS property `align-items` adjusts the vertical alignment of all items in the CSS grid.

 ### ACCEPTED VALUES
 There are several accepted values for `justify` and `align` properties:

-* `stretch` - **DEFAULT VALUE IF NOT DEFINED** makes the content fill the whole width of the cell.
+* `stretch` - **DEFAULT** content fills the whole width of the cell.
 * `start` - aligns the content at the left of the cell
 * `center` - aligns the content in the center of the cell
 * `end` - aligns the content at the right of the cell

 ---